lue-bird/elm-language-server-rs/README.md

 - add support for `elm-review` (depends on how easy it is, which I assume it isn't)
 - when showing module documentation inline actual info for `@docs` members (these are not super easy to parse but would be useful, only if I have time and there is interest)
 - show all module exposes when hovering `(..)` (only if I have time and there is interest)
-- add code actions like "expose (including variants)", "inline", "inline all uses" (leaning towards no as it is fairly complicated, though it it very useful for sure)
+- add code actions like "expose (including variants)", "inline", "inline all uses" (leaning towards no as it is fairly complicated, though it is very useful for sure)
 - support elm projects with non-workspace-root `elm.json`
 - support when the `elm.json` changes (only if I have time and there is interest)
 - switch to `position_encoding: Some(lsp_types::PositionEncodingKind::UTF8)`.
 This makes source edits and parsing easier and faster at the cost of compatibility with lsp clients below version 3.17.0.
 Is that acceptable? (leaning towards yes).